 I first became aware of Rita Klaus’ remarkable story in Dr. Larry Dossey‘s groundbreaking book, Reinventing Medicine (pages 141-143).
 Dr. Dossey also includes stories of people completely healing from cancer, leukemia and other diseases after their doctors had bluntly told them that all hope was gone.

-Rita’s daughter, Ellen, e-mailed me an update about her mother on January 31, 2009, which I added to the end of this post!
+UPDATE: Rita’s daughter, Ellen, e-mailed me an update about her mother on January 31, 2009, which you will find at the end of this post!

 Three months ago, I had Multiple Sclerosis.
 I had had it for more than 25 years.
 I was first diagnosed as having it when I was 20 years old, and it was difficult to accept.
 Of course I went through all the channels of denying I had it; I just would not accept it.
 As it began to progress, I rationalized it was something else.
 It was ruining my life; I was depressed and very angry inside — and very hurt.
 Yet I wanted to do what God wanted me to do.

 About five years ago, a friend asked me to come to a healing service, but I really wasn’t into the Charismatic Movement, so I tried to get out of going.
 But my friend wouldn’t take no for an answer, and my husband pointed out that I had tried everything else, so what could it hurt to go?